hontolab/web-access-literacy/bias-tolerance.md

-## Tolerance for bias appearing in web information credibility judgment
+# Tolerance for bias appearing in web information credibility judgment
-※ アスタリスク（*）がついている質問は反転項目。
+Items with an asterisk are reverse code scale items.

 19. I trust information on well-designed web pages (\*)